presenta-software/doc-presenta-lib/docs/overview/README.md

 ## Principles

-The content is king.
+- Content is king
+- Automation where possible

 ## General architecture

 A **PRESENTA** document contains a list of *scenes* that can be displayed one at a time.
 Each *scene* contains one or more *block* of content.
 The scene is responsible to keep blocks together.
 A *block* is the minimum unit that renders a specific content from  a given data object.

 **PRESENTA** is designed to be extensible by using plugins.
-There are three types of plugins in PresentaLib:
+There are three types of plugins:

-- Block Types
+- Blocks (block types)
-- Scene Modules
+- Modules (scene extensions)
-- Router Extensions
+- Controllers (router controllers)